sclorg/s2i-nodejs-container/0.10/README.md

 NODE_ENV    | NodeJS runtime mode (default: "production") DEV_MODE    | When set to "true", `nodemon` will be used to automatically reload the server while you work (default: "false").
 Setting `DEV_MODE` to "true" will change the `NODE_ENV` default to "development" (if not explicitly set).
 NPM_RUN     | Select an alternate / custom runtime mode, defined in your `package.json` file's [`scripts`](https://docs.npmjs.com/misc/scripts) section (default: npm run "start").
 These user-defined run-scripts are unavailable while `DEV_MODE` is in use.
-HTTP_PROXY  | use an npm proxy during assembly HTTPS_PROXY | use an npm proxy during assembly NPM_MIRROR  | use a custom NPM registry mirror to download packages during the build process
+HTTP_PROXY  | Use an npm proxy during assembly HTTPS_PROXY | Use an npm proxy during assembly NPM_MIRROR  | Use a custom NPM registry mirror to download packages during the build process

 One way to define a set of environment variables is to include them as key value pairs in your repo's `.s2i/environment` file.